-For shore excursions, or even just for an afternoon by the pool, you’ll want some sort of day pack or tote bag to carry your sunscreen, books, wallet, and other sundries.
-You can use this as your carry-on bag.
-If you’re flying to your port of departure, stuff it with your inflight necessities—neck pillow, earplugs, compression socks—and all your essential travel documents (more on this below).
+For shore excursions, or even just for an afternoon by the pool, you’ll want a day pack or tote bag to carry your sunscreen, books, and other sundries, as well as your wallet if you’re heading ashore.
+You can use this as your carry-on bag or pack a smaller collapsible bag.
+If you’re flying to your port of departure, make sure your carry-on has all your inflight necessities—neck pillow, earplugs, compression socks—and all your essential travel documents (more on this below).
 Even if you’re not flying, you’ll want to pack a carry-on with essentials for the day.
-Sometimes it can take a while for your luggage to arrive in your cabin and you won’t want to have to wait to get in the cruise mood.
+Sometimes it can take a while for your luggage to arrive in your cabin and you won’t want to be stuck waiting before you can go out exploring.

 In addition to ID, you’ll also need:

-Like hotels, most cruise ships will provide basic toiletries, including shampoo, conditioner, and soap.
-But if you choose to bring your own, you won’t have to worry about using travel-size containers if you don’t have them—remember, your bag will be checked if you fly, and cruise ships have no size restrictions for liquids.
+Like hotels, most cruise ships will provide basic toiletries, including shampoo, conditioner, soap, and/or body wash.
+But if you choose to bring your own, you won’t have to worry about using travel-size containers if you checked your bag—cruise ships have no size restrictions for liquids.
 Want to save space?
 We love these toiletry bottles from Matador.

 You should also bring your own: